Select Agents and Toxins Exclusions

 Attenuated Strains of HHS and USDA Select Agents and Toxins

-Based upon consultations with subject matter experts and a review of relevant published studies and information provided by the entities requesting the exclusions, the Federal Select Agent Program has determined that the following attenuated strains or toxin proteins are not subject to the requirements of the select agent regulations if used in basic or applied research, as positive controls, for diagnostic assay development, or for the development of vaccines and therapeutics.
+Based upon consultations with subject matter experts and a review of relevant published studies and information provided by the entities requesting the exclusions, the Federal Select Agent Program has determined that the following attenuated strains or less toxic select toxin are not subject to the requirements of the select agent regulations.

 Attenuated strains of Overlap Select Agents excluded